 Ashton and John Bull.
 Two very different cigars made in two very different countries of very different tobaccos and priced at opposite ends of the price spectrum.
 Ironically enough, they’re surprisingly comparable in terms of flavor and quality.
 That said, I’d have to give the Ashton the edge here with a ’90,’ while John Bull sits comfortably with an ’88.’

 But, price is obviously part of the equation.
 John Bull carries an everyday price point.
 The MSRP for its largest size - a massive 7.25”x54 presidente known as the Prime Minister - is $4.50.
 Furthermore, the economical boxes of 30 allow us to sell this size for a paltry $2, which is becoming even more rare as the effects of SCHIP become increasingly more real.
 Ashton is expensive.
 We all know this, and the brand’s closest size – a 7.5”x52 Churchill – maintains an MSRP of $9.30.
 That’s more than double, and we sell it for a little over $8 apiece.
 A big difference.

-Both cigars are mild and pleasant, so this toss-up comes down to what you’re looking for.
+Both cigars are gentle and pleasant, so this toss-up comes down to what you’re looking for.
 If you’re a stickler for big brand names and flashy ratings, Ashton is one of those brands that has established itself in that realm.
 However, if you’re just looking for a mellow smoke to enjoy on a regular basis, John Bull is a fine choice.
 Now that price has entered the equation, the tides have turned....slightly.